 LMC Diabetes and Endocrinology Ltd. (“LMC”) is a national provider of healthcare services.
-Consistent with our obligations as healthcare professionals, we are dedicated to maintaining high standards of confidentiality with respect to all information that has been provided to us, with a particular focus on personal health information.
-This policy statement (the “Policy”) has been prepared to affirm our commitment to maintaining the privacy of our patents and to inform you of our practices concerning the collection, use and disclosure of Personal Information (as defined below ) collected by LMC.
+As part of our obligations as healthcare professionals, we are dedicated to maintaining high standards of confidentiality with respect to all information that has been provided to us, with a particular focus on personal health information.
+This policy statement (the “Policy”) has been prepared to affirm our commitment to maintaining the privacy of our patients and to inform you of our practices concerning the collection, use and disclosure of Personal Information (as defined below) by LMC.

 (a) relates to the physical or mental health of the individual, including information that consists of the health history of the individual’s family,